Review of approximations for the exchange-correlation energy in density-functional theory: Semilocal approximations for the exchange-correlation energy

 where the coefficients $a=-0.895930$, $b=1.325$, and $c=-0.365$ are assumed to be independent of $\zeta$.
 The low-density limit of the UEG corresponds to the Wigner crystallization.
-For a recent review on results on the UEG, see Ref.~\cite{LooGil-WIRES-16}.
+For a recent review of results on the UEG, see Ref.~\cite{LooGil-WIRES-16}.

 The two most used parametrizations are the one of Vosko, Wilk, and Nusair (VWN)~\cite{VosWilNus-CJP-80} and the more recent one of Perdew and Wang (PW92)~\cite{PerWan-PRB-92} which we give here.
-In this parametrization, the UEG correlation energy per particle is estimated using an approximate spin-interpolation formula
+In this parametrization, the UEG correlation energy per particle is estimated using the approximate spin-interpolation formula

 where $\varepsilon_\c(r_\s,\zeta)$ is the UEG correlation energy per particle as a function of $r_\s$ and $\zeta$, $f(\zeta) = [(1+\zeta)^{4/3}+(1-\zeta)^{4/3}-2]/(2^{4/3}-2)$ is a spin-scaling function borrowed from the exchange energy, and $\alpha_\c(r_\s) = (\partial^2 \varepsilon_\c(r_\s,\zeta)/\partial \zeta^2)_{\zeta=0}$ is the spin stiffness.
 This spin-interpolation formula was first proposed in the VWN parametrization based on a study of the $\zeta$ dependence of the UEG correlation energy per particle at the random-phase approximation (RPA) level.
 A unique parametrization function